 Break the piece in half.
 You should hear a “SNAP!”

 Now comes the good part!
-Place the piece of chocolate on your tongue and allow it to get to body temperature.
+Pinch your nose closed, place the piece of chocolate on your tongue and allow it to get to body temperature.
 Let it melt slowly.
 You want the cocoa butter to distribute evenly in your mouth.
+Release your nose and take a deep breath in focusing on the aromatic notes.
 As it melts, concentrate on the flavors that are building on your tongue.
 Notice how the flavor evolves from beginning, middle to the end.
 Chewing is optional, but I try not to.
 And if I must chew, no more than three times is the rule I like to stick with.